claudiocirese/SOC-Simulation-Splunk/README.md

 | stats count AS FailCount by clientip
 | where FailCount > 5
 ```
+### Handling Alerts

+Below are recommended actions when an alert triggers:

+1. **HTTP Scanning (404 Overload)**
+   - Investigate the source IP for possible scanning.
+   - Check if it's a known vulnerability scanner or malicious source.
+   - Potentially block the IP at firewall if malicious.

+2. **High Error Rate**
+   - Inspect server resources and logs for 404/500 spikes or high system load.
+   - Could be an attack or a performance issue.

+3. **INCIDENT_IP Scanning**
+   - If the IP 9.9.9.9 triggers too many errors, treat it as a priority threat.
+   - Escalate to the security team for immediate action (block or in-depth analysis).

+4. **Windows Brute Force**
+   - Check repeated failed logon attempts (ID=4625).
+   - Possibly lock the account or block the IP.
+   - Investigate if user credentials are compromised.

 ## Screenshots
 The following screenshots show parts of the simulation: